eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

     static void cyclicRun(iox::popo::UserTrigger*)
     {
         std::cout << "activation callback\n";
+        trigger->resetTrigger();
     }
 };
 ```
+**Important** We need to reset the trigger otherwise the WaitSet would notify
+us immediately again since it is state based.

 We begin as always, by creating a _WaitSet_ and attaching the `shutdownGuard` to
 it.